 Modern Slavery Act

-Our purpose is to invest in and create world-class places, focusing on central London.
-Our values, which include acting with integrity and holding ourselves to the highest standards, underpin Capco’s culture and the way we operate our business.
-Using our vision, long-term approach and responsible stewardship, we deliver economic and social value, and generate benefits for our stakeholders.
+Our purpose is investing to create thriving destinations in London's West End where people enjoy visiting, working and living.
+Our values, which include acting with integrity and taking a responsible, long-term view, underpin Shaftesbury Capital’s culture and the way we operate our business.
+Using our vision, long-term approach and responsible stewardship, we deliver economic and social value and generate benefits for our stakeholders.

-Capco remains committed to combatting modern slavery, servitude, forced or compulsory labour and human trafficking in every part of its business and supply chains.
-This statement sets out how we do this by describing the policy framework, due diligence and monitoring implemented by Capco to prevent all forms of modern slavery.
+Shaftesbury Capital remains committed to combatting modern slavery, servitude, forced or compulsory labour and human trafficking in every part of its business and supply chains.
+This statement sets out how we do this by describing the policy framework, due diligence and monitoring implemented by Shaftesbury Capital to prevent all forms of modern slavery.

 Our Approach

-In line with Capco’s values, our Business Code of Practice (akin to a code of conduct) states our strong commitment to embedding high ethical standards throughout the business and to operating, as a minimum, in accordance with all applicable laws and regulations.
-We apply these high standards to our engagement with stakeholders, our approach to managing our environmental impact and commitment to become net zero carbon by 2030.
-As well as the quality of services and facilities we supply, our employment practices, procurement and corporate reporting.
+In line with Shaftesbury Capital’s values, our Business Code of Practice (akin to a code of conduct) reiterates our strong commitment to embedding high ethical standards throughout the business and to operating, as a minimum, in accordance with all applicable laws and regulations.
+We apply these high standards to our engagement with stakeholders, our approach to managing our environmental impact and commitment to become net zero carbon by 2030, as well as the quality of services and facilities we supply, our employment practices, procurement, and corporate reporting.
 As outlined in our Financial Crime Policy, which is available on our website, we take a zero-tolerance approach to bribery and corruption and are committed to acting professionally, fairly and with integrity in all our business dealings.
-We expect those who work with, or for, Capco to comply with their tax obligations.

-Capco employees are expected to deliver their roles with integrity and to follow ethical business practices in line with Capco’s approach to high standards of personal and professional ethics.
-This includes being aware of the risk of breaches of human rights, including modern slavery, forced labour and human trafficking and taking action against it.
-A range of HR policies and procedures support the recruitment and management of employees in a fair and positive manner.
-We operate a Whistleblowing Policy and an independent Whistleblowing hotline to encourage staff, and those affiliated with the business, to report any suspected wrongdoing, in the knowledge that their concerns will be taken seriously and investigated in confidence.
-We have not received any modern slavery related complaints or allegations of labour abuse during the financial year ended 31 December 2022.
+We operate a Whistleblowing Policy and an independent Whistleblowing hotline to encourage employees, and those affiliated with the business, to report any suspected wrongdoing, in the knowledge that their concerns will be taken seriously and investigated in confidence.
+We have not received any modern slavery related complaints or allegations of labour abuse during the financial year ended 31 December 2023.

 Our Employees